New Code NLP

 - New Future – Will include a discussion of new directions, codification, and research in the field of NLP.

-Bill Thomason will be your trainer for this training opportunity.
+Bill Thomason or another certified staff trainer will be your guide for this training opportunity.

 These are new skills in the NLP community that are changing the face of what we do.
 They are simple and can be transferred so that you can acquire the ability to facilitate others.